Melbourne at War: Hidden Histories

 This audio tour will take you to seven major locations around the CBD of Melbourne, all of which played an important role during the war and still remain to tell the tale.

-Each page below will take to you the audio resource, the full text of the stop and additional images.
+Each page below will take to you the audio resource, the full text of the stop, and additional images.
+Alternatively click the file links below to play the audio from this page.

 The Heritage Council of Victoria commissioned heritage interpretation and design consultants LookEar to develop this tour to mark the centenary of the first World War.